You are currently browsing the A Mind @ Play posts tagged: classical music

 Boxhead 2play – While away some moments (hours!) with this mad flash-based zombie fest.
 Can also be played cooperatively or in deathmatch mode from the same machine.

-Words from the page
+Words from the Page

 Courtesy of Caro, here’s my contributory few lines from The Lives of the Great Composers by Harold C. Schonberg, page 123, three sentences from the fifth one on: